zthxxx/hexo-directory-category/README.md

 categories: [CS, Usage]
 tags: [...]

-# It also will convert to categories: [Linux, Vim, note]
+# After hexo generate, it also will convert to categories: [Linux, Vim, note]
 ```

 ## License